Parenting Addressing Early Years Intervention with Home Visits in Toronto: A Pragmatic Randomized Controlled Trial (PARENT)

 Complete questionnaires similar to TARGet Kids!

-Wear an activity monitor to measure physical activity (initial and 12-month visits only)
+Wear an activity monitor to measure their physical activity

-Alongside the three visits, families will be randomly assigned to either intervention (Group A) or control (Group B):
+Alongside the three visits, families will be assigned to either Group A or Group B:

-Group B: Will receive the usual care from your family physician
+Group B: Will receive usual care from your family physician

 Importance of the Trial